Taijj/PG-Wiki/Lygea/Völker/Bardeena/State/The Institute of Science.md

-## Holidays & Celebrations
+## Holidays & Festivals
+Celebrations and break times go hand in hand in Bardeenian schools.
+Often themed festivities are planned around the holidays.
 ### Holidays
 Pupils have about 12 weeks of vacation distributed over the year, in addition to and planned around the country's [[Bardeena#National Holidays|National Holidays]].
-Without counting [[Bardeena#The Weekend|Weekends]] those are:
+Ignoring the inital [[Bardeena#The Weekend|Weekends]] those are:
 - **New Year Holidays**:  Teyember 24th until Lyruar 6th (2 weeks)
 - **Friendsharing Holidays**: 24th of Tebuar until Veril 6th (2 weeks)
 - **Wilder Break**: 1st of Gorust until 6th of gorust (1 week)
 - **Spring Holidays**: 7th of Bolember until 7th of Forai (5 weeks)
 - **Harvest Break**: 12th of Eveli until 18th of Eveli (1 week)
 - **Willaween Holidays**:  24th o fRovember until 30th of Rovember (1 week)
-### Graduation Ceremony

 ### Appreciation Festival
-- Yearly award ceremony, handing out individual awards to students, recognizing their efforts
-- Celebrates Diversity in Culture, Age, Skill, etc.
+The most important festival all schools have to organize is the annual Appreciation Festival.
+It is held every year during the last week before the [[#Holidays|Spring Holidays]] (1st-4th of Bolember).
+During that week, the entire school is treated to a number of workshops, talent shows, cultural rituals, and other presentations, that celebrate learning in diversity.
+The audiences as well as the organizers are made up of pupils, parents, teachers, other staff, and even the general public in some cases.
+This is a good opportunity for pupils to show off their skills or improve their grades.
+Parents and teachers, pupils too, also have to opportunity to put on any show they like.
+Anything goes!
+The festival ends with the great award ceremony on the last day.
+Pupils, who struggled a lot this year and finally overcame a challenge, as well as anyone from the staff going above and beyond, are awarded and honored publicly.

+### Graduation Celebrations
+In addition to the official Graduation ceremonies, the different [[#School Levels]] also organize more informal celebration events for their graduates:
-- Holidays
+- FUN School

+###

 ## Teacher Training & Subject Selection